jentery/engl425/index.md

 ### Communications

-The best way to communicate with us is by email (jentery@uvic.ca), during weekly meetings (Mondays, 11:30am - 12:50pm) and office hours (Mondays, 1-2pm), and by appointment (phone or Zoom).
+The best way to communicate with us is by email (jentery@uvic.ca), during weekly meetings (Mondays, 11:30am - 12:50pm) and office hours (Mondays, 1-2pm and 3:30-4:30pm), and by appointment (phone or Zoom).

 We respond to work email between 9am and 5pm, Monday through Friday, excluding holidays.